xbeat/Machine-Learning/README.md

 Introduction to Deep Learning

 Deep Learning is a subset of machine learning that uses artificial neural networks to model and solve complex problems.
 It has revolutionized various fields, from computer vision to natural language processing.

+## Debunking the Myth!
+Hidden Layers and Neural Network Performance

+Myth Busting: Hidden Layers and Neural Network Performance

+The idea that increasing the number of hidden layers always improves neural network performance is a common misconception.
+In reality, the relationship between network depth and performance is far more nuanced.
+This presentation will explore the complexities of neural network architecture and provide insights into optimal design strategies.

 ## Introduction to Pandas